dawiddiwad/verity-app/SPECIFICATION.md

-# AI Resume Analyzer: Application Specification
+# Verity App: Application Specification

 ## 1. High-Level Overview

-The **AI Resume Analyzer** is a web application designed to help job seekers and hiring professionals evaluate how well a resume matches a specific job description.
+The **Verity App** is a web application designed to help job seekers and hiring professionals evaluate how well a resume matches a specific job description, acting as an **AI Resume Analyzer**.

 The core workflow is job-centric.
 Users first create and save distinct "Jobs," each with a title and description.
 They can then select a job and analyze multiple resumes against it.
-The application uses the Google Gemini AI model to perform a detailed analysis, providing a match score, a summary, keyword comparisons, and actionable suggestions.
+The application uses the Google Gemini AI model to perform a detailed analysis, providing a match score, a summary, and keyword comparisons.
 All jobs and their associated analysis results are stored locally in a user-managed SQLite database file.

 ---